Fort Armistead Park

 22 acres | 8.9 hectares

-This 22-acre park is situated at the southeastern edge of the city near Hawkins Point, offering public access to the Patapsco River shoreline.
+Spread across 22 acres at Baltimore's southeastern edge near Hawkins Point, this park offers something increasingly precious: public access to the Patapsco River shoreline.

 All Features & Facilities